Skip to main content

 Usage example

 Let's say you have two data sets.
-The first contains transaction data of purchases made by customers.
+The first contains transaction data of customer purchases.
 This information is entered manually, so there are some misspellings or missing information in some rows.
 The second data set contains customer or account information.
-This data set is the "answer key" where each row represents a unique customer ID with no missing or incorrect information.
+This data set is the "answer key," where each row represents a unique customer ID with no missing or incorrect information.

 Tip